asjadnaqvi/COVID19-European-Regional-Tracker/README.md

 # Change Logs
+* 13 Feb 2021: All files checked and updated.
+Major fixes to the code.
+Raw data is now in the 04_master folder in .csv and .dta format.
+Daily cases fixed for several countries.
+Previously they were calculated as the difference between the observations and not the dates.
+Thus if a country had skipped several days, the daily cases would show a huge jump.
+These observations are now set to missing.
+As aa result there are more gaps now.
+If a country has 0 cases for a given date, that date is now dropped from the homogenized dataset.
+For example, Portugal which changed the reported to weekly and bi-weekly frequeny now has large gaps.
+The original data still contains all the dates and the values.
+Estonia's data fixed and it now reflects the correct values.
+A validation file added which aggregates country level data for each date and compares it with Our World in Data (OWID) values.
+This update is released as v1.3 on Zenodo.
-* 25 Jan 2021: All files updated.
+* 25 Jan 2021: All files checked and updated.
 Minor fixes to code.
 Some file paths changed.
 Country level graphs now show the last data point for a region.
 This is just for presentation.
 Please see the data files for actual information.
-* 5 Jan, 2021: All files updated.
+* 5 Jan, 2021: All files checked and updated.
 Data for Poland, Greece, Switzerland fixed.
 Portugal is releasing data at weekly intervals only and therefore daily cases per capita need to be imputed correctly.
 The scripts have been updated to Stata 16.
 There should not be compatibility issues with earlier versions but please report if the files don't compile.
 New maps added for cumulative cases and cumulative cases per capita for 2020.
 * 7 Dec, 2020: All files updated.
 Romania JSON has been scripted in Stata.
 Portugal status remains the same.
 Last regional updated was 26 Oct 2020.
 Portugal and Greece have been removed from the Europe map but individual files remain in the database.
 * 25 Nov, 2020: All files updated.
 Portugal has not updated the official dataset since 26 Oct, 2020.
 Greece data is also patchy.
 Maps are now organized in alphabetical order of the 2-letter country code rather than when they were added to this repository.
 * 17 Nov, 2020: All files added to the directory for public release.
 Zenodo badge created.
 Tables have been updated.
 All dofiles were checked and reworked for updates, new datasets, paths.
 Dofiles for country level maps will be added soon.